 Tucked into the state budget recently passed by the General Assembly and expected to be signed by Governor Cooper is a provision, see here (reference Part XIII.
 Labor, page 131), that would dramatically raise the penalties...more

-The federal False Claims Act (FCA) penalizes anyone who knowingly makes a fraudulent claim for compensation to the federal government.
-The penalties can be severe, frequently rising into the millions of dollars and...more
+The Federal False Claims Act (FCA) prohibits knowingly submitting a false or fraudulent claim for compensation to the federal government.
+Federal enforcement actions under the FCA can be civil or criminal in nature, depending...more

 The EDPB sets out relevant steps and factors that EU supervisory authorities should consider when calculating administrative fines under the GDPR.
 On 16 May 2022, the European Data Protection Board (EDPB) adopted draft...more